Auri-Fex/Halcova/norbela/world/overview.md

 Extraction is only sustainable if magical creature habitats are protected.
 Conservation efforts include habitat restoration and pollution control.
 Extraction rights are often tied to stewardship responsibilities—license holders must maintain habitat quality and mitigate environmental impacts.
 Disruption of habitats can reduce oil yields, destabilize local magic, and trigger broader ecological crises.
 Some regions establish magical reserves or sanctuaries where extraction is prohibited, serving as genetic and ecological refuges for future generations.

 ### The Arcane Revolution: 1780s–1880s (Ecology Protections)

-#### Discovery & Early Experimentation (1780s–1820s)

-- **Technology:** The first arcane lamps and alchemical devices are crude, hand-built, and highly experimental.
-Workshops are small, often hidden, and filled with strange apparatuses—glass retorts, copper coils, bone implements, and rune-etched reservoirs.
-Most devices are unreliable, prone to magical surges or catastrophic failure.
-Early attempts at oil-powered prosthetics and healing beds are rare and dangerous, sometimes causing mutations or unpredictable side effects.
-- **Society:** Knowledge of magical oil is restricted to a handful of scholars, alchemists, and local elites.
-Secret societies and guilds form to protect extraction sites and research, using coded language and magical wards.
-The general populace is wary, viewing oil harvesters as both miracle workers and potential threats.
-Rumors of “oil cults” and forbidden experiments circulate in taverns and markets.
-- **Economy:** Magical oil is a luxury, traded in secret and at exorbitant prices.
-Early trade networks are informal, relying on trusted intermediaries and coded messages.
-Counterfeit oils and dangerous byproducts flood the black market, leading to frequent accidents and disputes.
-Some regions see the rise of “Arcane Barons”—families or individuals who control oil-rich lands and enforce strict monopolies.

 ## City Feel & Aesthetics

 - **Urban Landscape:** The city is sprawling, layered, and chaotic.
 The upper districts are opulent, with glowing towers, floating platforms, and clean air—reserved for the elite.
 The lower districts are dense, polluted, and alive with magical graffiti, makeshift tech, and arcane smog.